RelevanceAI/relevanceai/docsrc/manual_source/operations/question_answer.rst

 Basic
 ---------

-The easiest way to add sentiment to a text field is using the `ds.question_answer` function.
+The easiest way to ask a question to a text field and extract the relevant answer is using the `ds.question_answer` function.

 Prior to adding sentiment, we will need to make sure to install HuggingFace's Transformers.